SBIR & STTR

 Learn how to access a $3.6 billion federal R&D Program

-Where: Virtual Workshop via Zoom, link will be shared after registration is received
+Where: Virtual Workshop via Zoom, the link will be shared after registration is received.

 The federal SBIR/STTR programs provide funds for early-stage research and development at small U.S. businesses.
-For those looking to commercialize innovation, Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) grants are important options to consider.
+The primary goal is to stimulate commercial innovation, Small Business Innovation Research (SBIR) and Small Business Technology Transfer Research (STTR) awards are important options to consider.
 University researchers across the country have found these to be significant sources of funding.